kavehtehrani/gnome-speech2text/service/README.md

 ### System Dependencies

-This service requires several system packages to be installed.
+This service requires several system packages to be installed (e.g. ffmpeg, clipboard tools).
 See the main [README.md](../README.md) for the complete list of system dependencies.

 ### Service Installation

-The service is available on PyPI and can be installed via pip:
+The service is available on PyPI and is typically installed into a per-user virtual environment by the extension’s installer.

 ```bash
 pip install gnome-speech2text-service